14 SEO Trends That Will Impact Your Website in 2022

 While these guidelines have been available for several years, the chatter within the SEO community about Google’s EAT and quality guidelines has only gotten louder recently, following an update in September of 2019.
 With each algorithm change, marketers are turning to the guidelines to support their understanding of what Google deems to be a high-quality web page.

 The search quality guidelines may not be a direct search ranking factor; however, the document gives enormous insight into the workings of Google’s algorithm.
-The search quality guidelines are proving to be a huge SEO trend in 2020.
+The search quality guidelines are proving to be a huge SEO ranking factor.

-We’re predicting Google’s investment in entities to only become more important in 2020.
+We’re predicting Google’s investment in entities to only become more important this year.
 While entities aren’t something that has frequently been spoken about in the SEO community, Google has put a lot of resource and time into their knowledge graph and entities.

 According to Google, entities are “a thing or concept that is singular, unique, well-defined, and distinguishable.”.
 In simple terms, Google uses entities to try to get the search engines to better understand language, and pre-emptively respond to search queries.